 - Talk in a comfortable environment preferably in the comfort of your house when there is no other person in the house.
 Or while driving in your car with your teen.

 These conversations are easy if you build a strong emotional connection with your teenager.
-To know how to build these connections read our article How-To Easily build Emotional Connection with your Teenager.
+To know how to build these connections read our article emotional connection.

 #2.
 Things to follow during your conversation on sexual abuse